Prevention – Our Tips

 Wear a custom fitted mouth guard

-when playing sport, training or doing any other sort of high intensity physical activity, to protect your teeth from potential injury and damage.
+When playing sport, training or doing any other sort of high-intensity physical activity, to protect your teeth from potential injury and damage a mouth guard is desired.